-I’m 36 years old.
-I was born in Monroe, Louisiana and graduated high school in Natchitoches, Louisiana.
-I come from a big family of public school teachers.
-My granddad was highschool principal of Mangham, Louisiana and even wrote the book on it.
-My mom is an English professor in Tennessee and one of our leading authorities on Children’s Literature.
+Ben was born in Monroe, Louisiana and graduated high school in Natchitoches, Louisiana.
+He comes from a big family of public school teachers.
+His granddad was highschool principal of Mangham, Louisiana and even wrote the book on it.
+His mom is an English professor in Tennessee and one of our leading authorities on Children’s Literature.

-I went to undergrad in Manhattan for computer engineering and grad school in Seattle for computer engineering, where I worked in a research lab, a startup, and was a National Science Foundation research fellow.
-I’ve published several scholarly papers in the fields of AI and natural language processing.
-In 2016 I moved to Culpeper after my partner of 15 years was offered his dream job here at the Library of Congress.
+He went to undergrad in Manhattan for computer engineering and grad school in Seattle for computer engineering, where he worked in a research lab, a startup, and was a National Science Foundation research fellow.
+He has published several scholarly papers in the fields of AI and natural language processing.

 Bird’s eye view of the issues.

 The vision that ultimately drives Ben is a politics defined by decency instead of divisiveness, guided by a fundamental belief that we are all neighbors at the end of the day.
 It’s time to end the partisanship that cripples us, put people first, and work together as neighbors and concerned citizens to expand opportunity across Virginia.

 We need more vocational training.
 More healthcare and mental healthcare.
 We need to legalize marijuana, end the school-to-prison pipeline, and get serious about criminal justice reform.
 We need reliable broadband in rural areas, tools for small farmers, and aggressive action on climate change.
 We need the tools and the freedom to take care of ourselves.
 See his issues page for more.